juniorverli/trino-basic-auth/README.md

 #### 5.3 DBeaver

-For DBeaver, use the following JDBC URL: jdbc:trino://localhost:8443?SSL=true&SSLVerification=NONE.
-Enter the username "admin" and the chosen password.
+For DBeaver, use the following JDBC URL: `jdbc:trino://localhost:8443?SSL=true&SSLVerification=NONE`.
+Enter the username `admin` and the chosen password.

 #### 5.4 Web UI - Query history

-Additionally, if accessing via a web browser at https://localhost:8443, using the username "admin" and the chosen password will grant access to the query history.
+Additionally, if accessing via a web browser at `https://localhost:8443`, using the username `admin` and the chosen password will grant access to the query history.